 When they hurled their insults at him, he did not retaliate; when he suffered, he made no threats.
 Instead, he entrusted himself to him who judges justly.
 1 Peter 2:23 NIV

-In 1 Peter 2:21-25, we see a Savior who accepted pain humbly despite having done nothing to earn it.
+In 1 Peter 2:21-25, we see a Savior who humbly accepted pain despite doing nothing to earn it.
 Jesus does not avoid pain; He comes into our world and makes our pain His pain.
 He didn’t say we’d never experience pain, but He did say He’d never leave us.

 - Follow Jesus’ example.
 Feel pain without blame.
 He did nothing to deserve the pain He received, yet He felt no need to find someone to blame or retaliate against.
 In fact, He took the pain because it was our pain, and He loves us.

 - Ask God for information.
 Jesus knew that He was taking on pain to bring us freedom.
-When you experience pain, it’s okay to ask, “God is there anything I can learn or accomplish as a result of this pain?”
+So when you experience pain, it’s okay to ask, “God is there anything I can learn or accomplish as a result of this pain?”

 - If you’re still wondering how a good God could allow pain to exist, start the Finding Comfort in Pain Bible Plan.